By Gayle Vehar on | No Comments

 Skin tones come in such a wide variety of shades and undertones that it is almost impossible for a one-size-fits-all approach in photography.
 In this tutorial, we will cover the best techniques for photographing and editing DARKER SKIN TONES.

-Achieving a beautiful image when you are photographing an individual(s) with darker skin tones starts with your settings in-camera.
-In many ways, these tips work for all skin tones, but the exposure you choose may be slightly different based on the skin you are photographing.
+Achieving beautiful skin tones when you are photographing an individual(s) with darker skin starts with your in-camera settings.
+In many ways, the same tips should work for ALL skin tones, but the exposure you choose may be slightly different based on the skin you are photographing.

 Exposing for skin is a tip that applies for ALL skin tones, but it is ESPECIALLY IMPORTANT for darker skin tones!